 That's why, we can deal with our little Brexit issue, just like we have dealt with millions of challenges in the past.
 Even outside of the EU, Britons can again contribute and share and generate new wealth for as many people as possible, both at home and far and wide abroad.

-While money is not everything, it exists and to live well, live better, for now, we must work within its constraints and maximise its benefits.
+While money is not everything, it exists and to live well, live better, for now, we must work within its constraints and maximize its benefits.
 Having enough to live comfortably, to thrive, gives people more choices, and is what makes life worth living.

 However, The British Forgotten will now be forever remembered.
 At the end, let's hope we all learn from our latest experiment with Brexit, like how to spread wealth more fairly, more equally, and how to get along better.
 If our poorest do not thrive, we all lose.